programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 All manifests must be hosted somewhere on the web for the IIIF Presentation API to access their content.
 Luckily, IIIF Workbench automatically uses GitHub pages to serve your project to the web.
 Now that you have your manifests, you can use IIIF Workbench to continue to host, store, and access them.

 In the top menu in IIIF Workbench, navigate to Manifests.
 Upload a manifest by selecting the manifest file from your local computer.
 The manifest will upload into your GitHub repository for the project.
-When completed, you'll see a list of your manifests in IIIF Workbench that can be edited, downloaded, deleted, or viewed in Mirador or Universal Viewer from the Workbench.
+When completed, you will see a list of your manifests in IIIF Workbench that can be edited, downloaded, deleted, or viewed in Mirador or Universal Viewer from the Workbench.

 ### Using your manifests

 In order to make sure your manifests are displaying as expected, try testing them out in viewers outside of IIIF Workbench.
-To use your manifests, you'll need the manifest URI.
+To use your manifests, you will need the manifest URI.

 The manifest URI is the unique identifier for a manifest.
 In IIIF Workbench, you can access manifest URI by clicking on the IIIF logo next to your manifest and copying the URI in the search bar.
 The manifest URI will always end in **.json.** You can also see and download your manifest files in the corresponding folder in your project GitHub repository.